Pylons/pyramid/docs/narr/urldispatch.rst

-When any ``route`` ZCML directive is present in an application's ``configure.zcml``, "under the hood" :mod:`repoze.bfg` wraps the "root factory" (aka ``get_root``) in a special ``RoutesRootFactory`` instance.
-This instance then acts as the root factory.
+When any ``route`` ZCML directive is present in an application's ``configure.zcml``, "under the hood" :mod:`repoze.bfg` wraps the "root factory" in a special ``RoutesRootFactory`` instance.
+The wrapper instance then acts as the root factory.
 When it acts as a root factory, it is willing to check the requested URL against a *routes map* to find the :term:`context` and the :term:`view name` before traversal has a chance to find it first.
 If it finds a context and a view name via a route, :mod:`repoze.bfg` will attempt to look up and call a :mod:`repoze.bfg` :term:`view` that matches the context and the view name.
-If no route matches, :mod:`repoze.bfg` will fail over to calling the ``get_root`` callable passed to the application in it's ``make_app`` function (usually a traversal function).
+If no route matches, :mod:`repoze.bfg` will fail over to calling the root factory callable passed to the application in it's ``make_app`` function (usually a traversal function).
 By configuring your ZCML ``route`` statements appropriately, you can mix and match URL dispatch and traversal in this way.

 .. note:: See :ref:`modelspy_project_section` for an example of a
-          simple ``get_root`` callable that will use traversal.
+          simple root factory callable that will use traversal.

 The ``route`` ZCML Directive
 ----------------------------